ashishu007/Search-Engine/README.md

 # Search-Engine

-Document ranking using different algorithms
+Document search using different ranking algorithms

+## Algorithms supported
+This is the list of algorithms I am planning to make available for the document ranking:

+* TF
+* TF-IDF
+* BM25
+* BERT